pasqal-io/qadence/docs/development/architecture.md

         ...
 ```

-The class [`PSRExpectation`][qadence.backends.pytorch_wrapper.PSRExpectation] implements parameter shift rules for all parameters using
+The class [`PSRExpectation`][qadence.engines.torch.differentiable_expectation.PSRExpectation] implements parameter shift rules for all parameters using
 a custom function as the one above.
 There are a few implementation details to keep in mind if you want
 to modify the PSR code: